-Chad from Bleach gains actual powers early in the first arc, but before he does he's shown to be inhumanly strong.
+Chad gains actual powers early in the first arc, but before he does he's shown to be inhumanly strong.
 A steel beam falls on him from several stories up, and he takes it like it was a weak punch.
 Also, his first encounter with a hollow was before he was able to see them, so Rukia told him where to swing his bat.
 Or at least the telephone pole he uprooted and was using as a bat.

-Go Koga, a filler character, manages to beat up Ichigo using only his physical strength, which is odd at first because his race was established to rely exclusively on familiars to fight.
+Go Koga, an anime-only filler character, manages to beat up Ichigo using only his physical strength, which is odd at first because his race was established to rely exclusively on familiars to fight.
 He then explains that his strength is not the result of his Bount powers, but rather, it's the inherent strength of his human body.

 Almost everyone in Katekyo Hitman Reborn! who isn't a comic relief character (and several who are.)
 Practice something enough, and you'll gain godlike skill in it, no matter what it is.
 Are you good at boxing?
 Keep up the training and soon you'll be able to destroy half a gymnasium with one punch.
 Adept at ranking people's talents?
 Eventually you'll get so good at it, you'll develop a superhuman ranking skill so intense that you'll NEGATE GRAVITY AROUND YOURSELF AS A SIDE EFFECT OF THINKING ABOUT IT.
 Oh, and also, a one-year-old infant can earn a PHD in advanced mathematics without giving up his day job as the world's most feared and respected mafia hitmen.
 Inspiring!

-Tsubasa: RESERVoir CHRoNiCLE's Syaoran Li.
+Tsubasa Reservoir Chronicle's Syaoran Li.
 In a fight, he will kick damn near anything from a giant icicle blade, big muscular guy with superhuman strength granted by magic to a God Bird Thing.
 Might be why Syaoran is so awesome.

 Kurogane, who, not counting his sword skills, can punch down a stone wall barehanded.